South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 30.3 points per game (scoring 81.4 points per game to rank seventh in college basketball while giving up 51.1 per contest to rank fourth in college basketball) and have a +971 scoring differential overall.
+- The Gamecocks have a +971 scoring differential, topping opponents by 30.3 points per game.
+They're putting up 81.4 points per game to rank seventh in college basketball and are giving up 51.1 per contest to rank fourth in college basketball.

-- In conference matchups, South Carolina tallies fewer points per contest (80.0) than its season average (81.4).
+- Offensively, South Carolina is averaging 80 points per game this season in conference contests.
+As a comparison, its season average (81.4 points per game) is 1.4 PPG higher.

-- The Gamecocks are putting up 86.2 points per game at home.
-In road games, they are averaging 77.2 points per contest.
+- The Gamecocks are posting 86.2 points per game this year when playing at home, which is nine more points than they're averaging in away games (77.2).

-- Defensively, South Carolina has played better at home this year, giving up 47.5 points per game, compared to 54.2 when playing on the road.

-- The Gamecocks have been racking up 79.6 points per contest in their last 10 appearances, an average that's a little lower than the 81.4 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.